Lyme Science Blog

 Which testing method should I use?

-Why doesn’t either test work well in early infection?
+Why doesn’t either test work well early?

 What if my test is negative but I have symptoms?